m7andrew/printy/readme.md

 When [pretty print](https://janetdocs.com/pp) is not enough.
-Printy is a small [Janet](https://janet-lang.org/) library for styling terminal output, and printing data structures.
+Printy is a small [Janet](https://janet-lang.org/) library for styling terminal output and printing data structures.

 ## Install